 - NFWF funds and matching contributions may not be used to support political advocacy, fundraising, lobbying, litigation, terrorist activities or Foreign Corrupt Practices Act violations.

 - NFWF funds may not be used to support ongoing efforts to comply with legal requirements, including permit conditions, mitigation and settlement agreements.
 However, grant funds may be used to support projects that enhance or improve upon existing baseline compliance efforts.

 FUNDING AVAILABILITY AND MATCH

-The EMR Grant Program will award approximately $3.5 million in grants for the 2021 funding cycle.
+The EMR Grant Program will award approximately $3.8 million in grants for the 2023 funding cycle.
 The majority of awards under this program will fall in the range of $200,000 to $500,000, although upper or lower limits to award size are not specified.
 Matching contributions from non-federal sources (both cash and in-kind) must equal or exceed a 1:1 ratio (100% of the requested amount).
+NFWF recognizes that it may be a challenge to meet the required 1:1 match ratio.
+NFWF has a limited pool of funds available to assist with meeting the match requirement for certain applicants, especially those working with underserved communities.
+Please contact Gray Redding (email@example.com) to understand eligibility for this assistance.
 Applicants will be prompted to include information on other sources of funding for the project in the application section entitled “Matching Contributions.”
-Project periods must start within six months of the award date and cannot exceed two years.
-All proposed project end dates should be before March 1, 2024.
+Match should be expended within the period of performance of the project.
+To allow for contracting, project periods of performance should start four to six months after the award date in March 2024 and cannot exceed two years.

 All proposals will be screened for relevance, accuracy, completeness, and compliance with NFWF and funding source policies.
 Proposals will then be evaluated based on the extent to which they meet the following criteria.